minego/nixos-config/README.md

 # nixos-config
 My personal nixos configuration

-## Checkout this repo in /etc/nixos and then apply with a command such as:
+## Clone this repo in /etc/nixos and then apply with a command such as:
 ```
 make switch
 ```